Model Agnostic Defence against Backdoor Attacks in Machine Learning: Abstract

 \section{Abstract}

-Machine Learning (ML) has automated a multitude of our day-to-day decision making domains such as education, employment and driving automation.
+Machine Learning (ML) has automated a multitude of our day-to-day decision-making domains such as education, employment and driving automation.
 The continued success of ML largely depends on our ability to trust the model we are using.
 Recently, a new class of attacks called Backdoor Attacks have been developed.
 These attacks undermine the user's trust in ML models.
 In this work, we present \BD, a model agnostic framework to detect and mitigate such backdoor attacks in image classification ML models.
 For a given image classification model, our approach analyses the inputs it receives and determines if the model is backdoored.
 In addition to this feature, we also mitigate these attacks by determining the correct predictions of the poisoned images.
-An appealing feature of \BD is that it can, for the first time, isolate and reconstruct the backdoor trigger. \BD is also the first defence methodology, to the best of our knowledge that is completely blackbox.

-We have implemented \BD and evaluated it against three state of the art poisoned models.
-These models include highly critical applications such as traffic sign detection (USTS) and facial detection.
-In our evaluation, we show that \BD can detect $\approx$88\% of the poisoned inputs on average and it is as fast as 4.4 ms per input image. \revise{We also compare our \BD approach with the state-of-the-art defence methodologies proposed for backdoor attacks.
-Our evaluation reveals that despite being a blackbox approach, \BD is more effective in thwarting backdoor attacks than the existing techniques.} Finally, we also reconstruct the exact poisoned input for the user to effectively test their systems.
+We have implemented \BD and evaluated it against three state-of-the-art poisoned models.
+In our evaluation, we show that \BD can detect $\approx$88\% of the poisoned inputs on average and it is as fast as 4.4 ms per input image.
+We also compare our \BD approach with the state-of-the-art defence methodologies proposed for backdoor attacks.
+Our evaluation reveals that despite being a blackbox approach, \BD is more effective in thwarting backdoor attacks than the existing techniques.
+Finally, we also reconstruct the exact poisoned input for the user to effectively test their systems.